Causal Rule Sets for Identifying Subgroups with Enhanced Treatment Effect: Causal Rule Sets

+A rule is a conjunction of conditions.
+For example, ``female \emph{AND} age $>$ 50 \emph{AND} married'' has three conditions.
+Let $a(\mathbf{x}_i)\in\{0,1\}$ represent whether $\mathbf{x}_i$ satisfies rule $a$, i.e., $\mathbf{x}_i$ is ``\emph{covered}'' by rule $a$.
+Let $A$ denote a set of rules.
+An observation satisfies the rule set $A$ if it satisfies at least one rule in $A$, represented as below.
+We abuse the notation of $A(\cdot)$ to represent whether an instance belongs to the subgroup defined by $A$:

+The goal is to find $A$ to cover a subgroup where the treatment demonstrates an enhanced treatment effect.
+Let us provide some definitions. \begin{definition} $A$ is a set of association rules and (using overloaded notation) function $A(\cdot)$ is defined in (\ref{eqn:defA}).
+Given a dataset $\mathcal{D}$, $A$ is a \textit{causal rule set} on $\mathcal{D}$ if \end{definition} \begin{definition} The \textit{support} of a subgroup captured by rule set $A$ is the number of training instances that satisfy at least one rule in $A$, i.e., $\text{supp}(A) = \sum_{i}^n A(\mathbf{x}_i)$. \end{definition}

+In practice, a more reliable subgroup would be a large subgroup with large treatment effect.
+For a collection of causal rule sets, there exists a frontier of causal rule set models, where none of them is dominated by the others in both metrics; here, a model dominates another if it is larger in both support and average treatment effect than the other.
+We call the collection of non-dominated models the ``treatment efficient frontier,'' which will be discussed and studied in detail in the experiments section.

-We propose a Bayesian framework for learning a causal rule set $A$.
-The Bayesian approach turns this problem into finding a MAP solution $P(A|S,H)$, given data $S$ and a set of hyperparameters denoted by $H$.
-The model consists of a prior $p(A)$ and a Bayesian logistic regression $\Theta(S;A,\mathbf{w})$ for modeling the conditional likelihood of data.
-We now describe them in detail.
+We propose a generative framework for learning a causal rule set $A$.
+The generative approach turns this problem into finding a MAP solution $P(A|\mathcal{D},H)$, given data $\mathcal{D}$ and a set of hyperparameters denoted by $H$ which will be discussed in detail later.
+The model consists of a prior $\text{Prior}(A;H)$ for complexity control (model regularization) and a Bayesian logistic regression $\Theta(\mathcal{D};A, H)$ for modeling the conditional likelihood of data, considering the relation between multivariate features, treatment, and subgroup membership.